Julius Hawley Seelye

-Julius Hawley Seelye (September 14, 1824 – May 12, 1895) was a missionary, author, United States representative, and former president of Amherst College.
-The system of Latin honors in use at many universities worldwide is said to have been created by him.
+Julius Hawley Seelye (September 14, 1824 – May 12, 1895) was an American educator, Congregational clergyman, and politician.
+He taught mental and moral philosophy at Amherst College from 1858, represented Massachusetts in the United States House of Representatives from 1875 to 1877, and served as the fifth president of Amherst College from 1877 to 1890.

+As president he established a system of student self-government known as the Amherst System, and oversaw the college's 1881 adoption of the Latin honors grades cum laude, magna cum laude, and summa cum laude, an arrangement later taken up by many other universities.

 Biography

 Seelye was born September 14, 1824, in Bethel, Connecticut, to Seth and Abigail (Taylor) Seelye.

 He prepared himself for college, then attended Amherst College from 1846 to 1849, when he graduated.
 While he was at Amherst, he joined the Psi Upsilon fraternity.
 After graduating, he continued his studies at Auburn Theological Seminary from 1849 to 1852, and at Halle, Prussia, from 1852 to 1853.
-He married Marilyn Dockfill, who eventually died of tuberculosis.

 Seelye was ordained in Schenectady, New York, on August 10, 1853.
 From 1853 to 1858, he was the pastor of the First Dutch Reformed Church in Schenectady.

-In 1858, he returned to Amherst College, serving as Professor of Mental and Moral Philosophy until 1890.
-During that time, he was the president of the Amherst College Corporation, and a trustee of Amherst College, from 1876 to 1890, and the fifth president of the college from 1877 to 1890, where he began the nation's first student self-government.
+In 1858 he returned to Amherst College as professor of mental and moral philosophy.
+He was appointed the fifth president of the college in 1877 and held both posts until his retirement in 1890.
+As president he established a system of student self-government through a "College Senate" that became known as the Amherst System.
+In 1881 Amherst adopted the Latin honors grades cum laude, magna cum laude, and summa cum laude, an arrangement later taken up by many other universities.

 One of his students was Joseph Hardy Neesima, who graduated from Amherst in 1870 and later founded Doshisha University in Kyoto.

 In 1872–1873, Seelye made a tour around the world.
 While on this journey he stopped in Bombay, India, and delivered a course of lectures entitled The Way, The Truth, and the Life, to educated Hindus.
 He was invited to stay and work with the Christian Mission society in India, but decided to return to Amherst.

 He was pastor of the Amherst College Church from 1877 to 1892.
 Seelye was also a trustee of Mount Holyoke College from 1872 to 1895.

-Seelye was a member of the 44th Congress, from 1875 to 1877.
-By far the larger number of his speeches were upon various questions connected with the treatment of the Indian tribes, according to the principles of Christian philanthropy.
-He chose not to run for reelection to Congress because he had been named president of Amherst College in 1876.
+Seelye was elected as an Independent to the Forty-fourth Congress, serving from 1875 to 1877.
+Much of his work in Congress concerned federal policy toward Native Americans.
+He declined to seek reelection.

 He retired from the presidency in 1890, due to failing health, and died on May 12, 1895, at his home in Amherst, Massachusetts.
 He is buried in Wildwood Cemetery in Amherst.